 A few, rare childhood epilepsy syndromes are exceptions to this in that they are typically associated with reduced intelligence, delayed physical and mental development, and other problems.
 These include infantile spasms (West syndrome), Lennox-Gastaut syndrome, and Rasmussen syndrome, among others.
 Tests, such as neuropsychological tests, can help your doctor find out if a problem in the brain is affecting your child's ability to reason, concentrate, solve problems, or remember.

-epilepsy or just started a new treatment for epilepsy, you may want to watch for suicidal thoughts or threats.
+If you or another adult friend or family member was just diagnosed with epilepsy or just started a new treatment for epilepsy, you may want to watch for suicidal thoughts or threats.
 For more information on what to watch for, see the topic Suicidal Thoughts or Threats.

 Complications of seizures